gabrielbessler/PicobotIO/README.md

 # PicobotIO
-Multiplayer version of Picobot game create at MuddHacks (Harvey Mudd Hackathon) by Gabriel Bessler, Tyler Sam, Sam Tan, and Jake Lawrence
+Multiplayer version of Picobot game created at MuddHacks (Harvey Mudd Hackathon) by Gabriel Bessler, Tyler Sam, Sam Tan, and Jake Lawrence

 ## Installing the application